Between Silk and Chains: Mistress EVA on Power and Play

 GATA: Hey EVA!
 Thank you for joining us today.
 Before we get into your world of power and performance, what’s been bringing you joy lately?

 EVA: Thank you for having me!
 Such a cute question to start.
-Joy, I find a lot of joy from my space, as in my play space, which I spend a lot of time in, and I'm sitting in right now.
-Just to be able to have it and to have the elements that I've brought in together, torture chairs from Germany, images of me absolutely everywhere, everything exactly where I want, brings me great peace.
+I find a lot of joy from my play space, which I spend a lot of time in and am sitting in right now.
+Just to have it, with the elements I've brought in together, torture chairs from Germany, images of me absolutely everywhere, everything exactly where I want, brings me great peace.
 But that said, I'm also really looking forward.
-I am heading to Southeast Asia in just a week, and I'm going to be there for a couple of months, and I'm going to be able to see my family and eat so well.
-And I'm going to the Bangkok Fetish Ball, and I get to see my community there, really like in all full regalia.
+I am heading to Southeast Asia in just a week, and I'll be there for a couple of months.
+I’ll see my family and eat so well.
+Also, I'm going to the Bangkok Fetish Ball and get to see my community there, really in full regalia.
 It'll be fun.
 So that's a really sweet question.
 Thank you.

 GATA: For those who may not know you, could you briefly introduce yourself and tell us how your journey into domination began?

-EVA: So, I am Eva Oh, otherwise known as Mistress Eva.
+EVA: I am Eva Oh, otherwise known as Mistress Eva.
 I am a dominatrix.
 And how I got here was that about 15 years ago, I decided that I could not do my job in strategic consulting anymore.
-That it drained my soul, and I needed to do something that was far more aligned with my values.
-And I googled this word that people had been throwing at me for a few years.
-I had no concept of what the dominatrix or fetish was.
+It drained my soul, and I needed to do something far more aligned with my values.
+I googled this word that people had been throwing at me for a few years, but I had no concept of what the dominatrix or fetish was.
 They just kind of saw it in me because I was assertive, which is also another conversation, I guess, because assertive woman equals dominatrix.
-I mean, in my case, yes, but no. So, yeah, that's sort of how things got kicked off.
+I mean, in my case, yes, but no. So yeah, that's sort of how things got kicked off.

 GATA: You’ve lived and worked across Asia, Australia, and Europe.
 What does “returning to Asia” mean to you at this point in your journey?